 Prior to March 2020, IAHA delivered training as one-or-two-day, face-to-face workshops.
 However, the pandemic provided an opportunity to develop a mixed mode training delivery, with more content moving to online delivery to ensure IAHA could align with client needs and continue to meet all government and health regulations to safely deliver training.
-IAHA continues to work tirelessly to ensure the quality of IAHA Cultural Responsiveness Training remains at the highest standards through online delivery, with the added benefit of increasing the reach and training capacity of the program through a staged approach to cultural responsiveness, progressing learners through to more challenging conversations supported by the Cultural Responsiveness in Action Framework, which was re-released in early 2022.
+IAHA works tirelessly to ensure the quality of IAHA Cultural Responsiveness Training remains at the highest standards through online delivery, with the added benefit of increasing the reach and impact of the program through a staged approach to cultural responsiveness, progressing learners through to more challenging conversations.
+The IAHA Cultural Responsivness in Action Framework was re-released in early 2022, guiding IAHA's teaching and leadership in cultural safety.

-Levels 1 and 2 of the training have transitioned online fully, with 1314 enrolments across many organisations and sectors, including professional associations, service and training providers, nongovernment organisations, universities, and our partner organisations during the reporting period.
-The ability to upload training to organisational Learning Management Software under licence is also supporitng increased uptake within larger organisations as an alternative to purchasing individual licences, also providing IAHA with stable income from training activities.
-Level 3 workshops provide an opportunity for real time facilitated discussions with a focus on actions and acccountabilities for cultural safety, delivered as an interactive online session or in person.
-Development in the 2021-22 financial year has enabled individual and small group learners to have increased access to professional development in cultural safety and responsiveness, in addition to the group-based learning IAHA have more traditionally facilitated, which supports individuals to meet Continuing Professional Development and professional standard requirements.
+Levels 1 and 2 of the training have transitioned online, with 1314 enrolments across many organisations and sectors, including professional associations, service and training providers, nongovernment organisations, universities, and our partner organisations during the reporting period.
+The ability to upload training to organisations Learning Management Software under licence is supporting increased uptake within larger organisations as an alternative to purchasing individual licences, also providing IAHA with stable income from training activities.

+Level 3 workshops provide an opportunity for real time facilitated discussions with a focus on actions and accountabilities for cultural safety, delivered as an interactive online session or in person.
+Development in the 2021-22 financial year enabled individual and small group learners to have increased access to professional development in cultural safety and responsiveness, in addition to the group-based learning IAHA has more traditionally facilitated, which supports individuals to meet Continuing Professional Development and professional standard requirements.